Court piece: Double Sar

 Double sar or double siri, also referred to as double rang or double rung, is the most commonly played game in India and Pakistan.
 It is a variant of Single Sar in which tricks are not automatically collected by their winner's party.
-Instead they form a heap in the middle between the players until one player (not one partnership) wins two consecutive tricks, thereby winning the entire heap for his or her partnership.
+Instead they form a heap in the middle between the players until one player (not one partnership) wins two consecutive tricks, thereby winning the entire heap for their partnership.
 Basic rules of the Rang are applied to Double Sar as well.
 The winner of the last trick always picks up whatever remains in the heap at that point.
 Usually, the first collection of heap requires three tricks or five tricks must have been played already.
 Some variations of double sar forbid collecting the heap when a certain common game situation occurs, such as winning the first two tricks or winning two consecutive tricks with aces.